gmastergreatee/WebSite/README.md

 # WebSite
 My web-blog

-Here will be an Angular Project to be displayed on [this site](https://gmastergreatee.github.io/WebSite/).
+Here is an Angular Project to be displayed on [this site](https://gmastergreatee.github.io/WebSite/).